Maryland Pastel Society Bylaws

 SEC.
 5. The Treasurer shall be responsible for bank accounts and any special funds, and shall collect and receive all payments, fees, and dues for the Society, and pay all legitimate bills.
 Further duties include preparing accurate treasurer's reports for all meetings, keeping thorough written records of all financial activities, maintaining a current, accurate roster of all SIGNATURE MEMBERS, ARTIST MEMBERS, PATRONS, and CORPORATE MEMBERS, including addresses and telephone numbers.
 The Treasurer shall send dues invoices in January each year, and mail out delinquent notices as necessary.
 The Executive Board shall be notified of all recorded changes in the roster.
 The fiscal year for the Society shall be January 1 through December 31.
 The Treasurer shall work closely with the President and the Executive Board regarding an annual budget.

 SEC.
 6. Retiring officers and chairs shall turn over all Society records to their successors.
+Wherever possible records will be maintained in electronic form and copies provided on the Society website and/or electronic document management system.

 ARTICLE VIII: MEETINGS